erjosito/azure-networking-lab/README.md

 lab-user@myVnet1-vm1:~$
 </pre>

-**Step 3.**	Modify the routes in vnets 1 and 2 with these commands, back in your Windows command prompt:
+**Step 3.**	Modify the routes in vnets 1 and 2 with these commands, back in your Azure CLI command prompt.
+Note that we specify a next-hop type of VirtualAppliance, even if it is actually an Azure VPN Gateway:

 <pre lang="...">
 <b>az network route-table route update --next-hop-ip-address 10.4.0.4 --route-table-name vnet1-subnet1 -n vnet2</b>